 Children’s learning, and the ability to apply that learning to the real world, can be positively affected by emotional experience.
 Having real world experiences that trigger emotions can help children be more invested in the learning, allowing for memorable and meaningful learning to take place.
 Yet, children are often taught about issues that are far removed from their own lived experience.
 How can they be expected to comprehend things that they have never experienced or cannot imagine?

 Lyfta invites children to become global explorers through immersive experiences and engaging human stories.
-Using desktops, tablets or VR headsets, students use 360 interactive stories, short documentary films, VR, AR and rich media articles to learn about the experiences of others.
+Using desktops, tablets or VR headsets, students use 360 interactive stories, short documentary films, VR and rich media articles to learn about the experiences of others.
 All media is short-form and the variety and of media used to convey information keeps the experiences interesting for children.

 The rich new-media experiences are complemented by easy to use lesson and assembly plans that delve into numerous topics and learning objectives in the national curriculum.
 Lyfta’s short online assessments make it easy to get real impact data after each class – where teachers can see clear before and after results.

 Pupils explore the personal homes and workplaces of fascinating people from around the world.
 In each space they can click on a variety of rich new-media content to learn about particular themes, such as gender equality, democracy, sustainability, international development and many more.
 They can click on people, bring them to life and get to know them through powerful short documentary films.